DenSinH/GBARoms/flash-test/README.md

 If you failed a test: `Failed test XXXXXXXX`, where `XXXXXXXX` is the ID for the test you failed

+#### NOTE: You might fail test 000000001 the second time you run the test, you need to delete / reset your save file between each run!

 If you failed a test, a value in the top left might appear.
 This is the address offset from `0E000000` where your output differed from the expected output.

 If you get a black screen, it is likely that clearing the flash chip failed in the very first test.
 I keep polling the first address there, so make sure that that gets cleared to `0xff` as well!